+Subject:

-Subject: 2021 Projected Premium Rate Range - 9 to 12 basis points
+2022 Projected Premium Rate Range - 10 to 13 basis points

-At its meeting today, the Farm Credit System Insurance Corporation's Board of Directors reviewed the status of the Farm Credit Insurance Fund (Insurance Fund) and projections for the likely level of premium rates for 2021.
-The Board concluded that the projected premium range for 2021 is 9 to 12 basis points.
-The Farm Credit Act directs FCSIC to collect annual premiums equal to 20 basis points (0.20 percent) of outstanding adjusted insured obligations while authorizing the Corporation, in its sole discretion, to uniformly reduce the premiums charged to System banks.
+At its meeting today, the Farm Credit System Insurance Corporation's Board of Directors reviewed the status of the Farm Credit Insurance Fund (Insurance Fund) and projections for the likely level of premium rates for 2022.
+The Farm Credit Act directs FCSIC to collect annual premiums equal to 20 basis points of outstanding adjusted insured obligations while authorizing the Corporation, in its sole discretion, to uniformly reduce the premiums charged to System banks.
+The Board concluded that based on FCSIC's staff best estimates for growth this year and next, the projected premium rate range for 2022, at this time, is expected to be 10 to 13 basis points.

-Insured debt reported by the Federal Farm Credit Banks Funding Corporation through August 31, 2020 was \$307.1 billion, up from \$293.4 billion at year-end 2019, an increase of \$13.7 million (4.7 percent).
-Using these preliminary amounts, at August 31, 2020, the Insurance Fund was 2.02 percent of adjusted insured debt or \$57 million above the 2 percent secure base amount (SBA).
+The principal amount of insured debt reported by the Federal Farm Credit Banks Funding Corporation through August 31, 2021 was \$327.6 billion, up from \$322.3 billion at year-end 2020, an increase of \$5.3 million (1.6 percent).
+Using these preliminary amounts, at August 31, 2021, the Insurance Fund was 2.05 percent of adjusted insured debt or \$144 million above the 2 percent secure base amount (SBA).

-Based on responses to our August survey, System banks reported that they anticipate growth of insured debt of 5.7 percent in 2020, which is the same amount projected by System institutions in June 2020.
-The survey information also indicated estimated growth rates for 2021 ranging from 2.0 percent to 5.7 percent, with a weighted average growth estimate of 3.8 percent.
-We note, however, that growth in insured debt has historically averaged 5.4 percent annually from 2015 through 2019.
+Based on responses to our August survey, System banks reported that they anticipate growth of insured debt of 4.6 percent in 2021, which is 2 percent lower than the amount projected by System institutions in May 2021.
+The survey information also indicated estimated growth rates for 2022 ranging from 3.1 percent to 8.8 percent, with a weighted average growth estimate of 5.0 percent.

-&lt;sup>1 FCSIC is required by statute to maintain the Insurance Fund at a "secure base amount" of 2 percent of the aggregate outstanding obligations of insured System banks --- adjusted downward to provide System banks credit for holding government-guaranteed loans and investments - or such other percentage the Corporation determines to be actuarially sound to maintain the Insurance Fund taking into account the risk of insuring the System obligations.
+&lt;sup>1 FCSIC is required by statute to maintain the Insurance Fund at a "secure base amount" of 2 percent of the aggregate outstanding obligations of insured System banks - adjusted downward to provide System banks credit for holding government-guaranteed loans and investments - or such other percentage the Corporation determines to be actuarially sound to maintain the Insurance Fund taking into account the risk of insuring the System obligations.
 To date, the Corporation has not determined any other amount to be actuarially sound and therefore is required to maintain 2 percent of adjusted insured debt obligations in the Insurance Fund.